 Must be pursuing a bachelor’s degree in a STEM discipline of interest to NASA or the broader aerospace industry.
 Links to NASA Mission Directorates:

-Must have a grade point average of at least 3.0 on a 4.0 scale.
+The student must have a grade point average of at least 3.0 on a 4.0 scale.

 Students enrolled in an accredited Dual Engineering Degree program are eligible to apply.
 Applied Health Science majors are NOT eligible for this program at this time.